Letsile Tebogo: Career

 In September 2024, Tebogo became the first male winner of the newly inaugurated Jesse Owens Rising Star Award at the Wanda Diamond League Final in Brussel.
 The 21-year-old's 19.80 was the best performance of the final by a male athlete aged 23 or under, even though he did not win the final.

-In October 2024, for his historic achievement as an Olympic champion for Botswana, Tebogo received the Association of National Olympic Committees (ANOC) award for best male athlete of Paris 2024.
+In the next month, for his historic achievement as an Olympic champion for Botswana, Tebogo received the Association of National Olympic Committees (ANOC) award for best male athlete of Paris 2024.

 In December 2024, Tebogo was named World Athletics Male Athlete of the Year.

+During the Botswana floods that took place in February 2025, Tebogo was praised for pulling cars out of floods in Gaborone.

 In April 2025, Olympic champion Tebogo was appointed as the Kids’ Athletics Day 2025 ambassador by World Athletics.

 At the 2025 World Athletics Championships, held in Tokyo, Japan, Tebogo was disqualified from the 100 metres final, after a false start.
 He then qualified for the 200 m final, where he finished fourth behind Noah Lyles, Kenneth Bednarek, and Bryan Levell.

-On September 21, running as the second leg, he contributed to Botswana's victory in the 4 × 400 m relay, which won in 2 min 57 s 76.
+On 21 September 2025, running the second leg, he helped Botswana win the 4 × 400 m relay with the team recording a winning time of 2:57.76.
+The team consisted of Tebogo, Collen Kebinatshipi, Bayapo Ndori, and Lee Eppie.

+In May 2026, Tebogo ran the second leg of the 4 × 400 m relay at the 2026 World Athletics Relays in Gaborone, Botswana, in front of a home crowd.
+The team ran a final time of 2:54.47, a competition record and the third fastest performance in the event ever at the time.